Pitchnogle/bookwork/head_first_c/chapter_05/README.md

 ### Extras

-The last section of this chapter briefly covers bitfields, but the books example isn't very complete.
-I added a simple example which combines bitfields and unions.
+The last section of this chapter briefly covers bitfields, but the book's example isn't very complete.
+I added a simple example which combines bitfields and a union.

 ```
 $ gcc -Wall bitunion.c -o bitunion && ./bitunion